Celtic: Incredible feat to beat 100-year-old British record - Brendan Rodgers

 Brendan Rodgers says it is an "incredible feat" for his Celtic side to break the club's own British record of 62 domestic games undefeated.

-The manager paid tribute to Willy Maley's 1917 team, who were surpassed after a 4-0 win away to St Johnstone.
+The manager paid tribute to Willie Maley's 1917 team, who were surpassed after a 4-0 win away to St Johnstone.

 "Celtic holding that British record, it is special," said Rodgers.